+The author is grateful to Saiei-Jaeyeong Matsubara-Heo for pointing out a gap in a previous version of Section \ref{Sec5}.

-\section{On certain regular triangulations of $A$.}
+\section{On certain regular triangulations of $A$}

-In this section we recall the definition of regular triangulation of a matrix $A=(a_1 \cdots a_n )\in \Z^{d\times n}$, consider certain open sets in $\CC^n$ associated to them and determine those regular triangulations that will be useful for some local monodromy computations.
+In this section we recall the definition of regular triangulation of a full rank matrix $A=(a_1 \cdots a_n )\in \Z^{d\times n}$, consider certain open sets in $\CC^n$ associated to them and determine those regular triangulations that will be useful for local monodromy computations.